 Florida State University, School of Communication

-The Ph.D. program in the School of Communication at Florida State University offers two emphases: mass communication and speech communication.
-The general requirements of each are identical.
-The primary differences between the two emphasis areas are the (1) nature of the courses you take, (2) different faculty members traditionally associated with each, and (3) emphasis area distinction itself, which may be of importance based on your career plans.
-As a research-oriented institution, The Florida State University is committed to preparing the next generation of communication scholars.
-Therefore, we place an emphasis on preparing doctoral students to conduct significant, original research in her/his area of expertise and to teach communication in a university or college setting.
+The Ph.D. program in the School of Communication at Florida State University offers two broad coursework areas: mass communication/media studies and speech communication.
+The general requirements of each are identical, and students can tailor their research and coursework toward any of the more specific areas of study listed below.
+The primary differences between the two, broad emphasis areas are the (1) nature of the courses you take, (2) different faculty members traditionally associated with each, and (3) emphasis area distinction itself, which may be of importance based on your career plans.
+As a research-oriented institution, Florida State University is committed to preparing the next generation of communication scholars.
+They place an emphasis on preparing doctoral students to conduct significant, original research in their area of expertise and for careers at research universities or research-focused organizations.

 Areas of Study